knigtrider/physics-engine-2/README.md

-# physics-engine-2
+# staticSquare
-learning physics in coding
+A static square made using Matter.js physics engine